kcxain/gradflow/README.md

 </div>

 # Introduction

 GradFlow is a deep learning framework designed to be **simple**, **scalable** and **efficient** with **PyTorch-like API**.

 GradFlow provides all the necessary components for training a deep learning model, including initialization methods, optimizers, data loaders, and modules.

-We use reverse **accumulation method** which involves calculating the gradient from the outermost operation inwards to implement auto gradient.
+We use **reverse accumulation method** which involves calculating the gradient from the outermost operation inwards to implement auto gradient.

-# Install GradFlow
+# Install
 - Upgrade pip
   ```bash
   pip install --upgrade pip